 Ducks, Newburyport by Lucy Ellmann

-The Testaments and breezed through Girl, Woman, Other, but last year’s Booker Prize was not short of astonishing entries worth your time.
+The Testaments and breezed through the electric Girl, Woman, Other, but last year’s Booker Prize was not short of astonishing entries worth your time.
 Chiefly among them was Ducks, Newburyport, a stream-of-consciousness narrative of a middle-aged Ohio woman.
 The groundbreaking work spans mostly one sentence – and over 1000 pages.

 Galley Beggar Press, £14.99, dauntbooks.co.uk